duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 ```

 An alternative to using the projections to set up a deconstructor to be
-used with `divide` is to contra-map each projection to its
+used with `divide` is to contra-map each projection to its corresponding
-corresponding divisible value and combine the pieces with `(>+<)`.
-That
+divisible value and combine the pieces with `(>+<)`.
+That is the style
-is the style favoured by Tom Ellis [^tom-style], which is where the "t"
+favoured by Tom Ellis [^tom-style], which is why I have added a "t"
-in `tdivide` comes from.
-For instance, Gabriella's example would be
+prefix to `tdivide` comes from.
+For instance, Gabriella's example would
-spelled as follows in this style:
+be spelled as follows in this style:

 ``` haskell
 nonNegativeOctantT :: Predicate Point